Ismael-ux1/alx-low_level_programming/0x1E-search_algorithms/README.md

-A readme file the project C - Search Algorithms
+A readme file for the project C - Search Algorithms